 Urban climate assessments have suffered from the anecdotal use of cases and a poor overview of the available evidence base.
 We identify 4,051 studies to date and make them available for systematic assessments in the future.
 Since we captured only ‘climate mitigation’ articles in a broad brush approach and limited our efforts to the Web of Science and Scopus as two of the largest scientific publication databases, this is still an underestimate that does not reveal the full extent of sector- and country-specific research 6.
 Manually scoping this number of studies to gain an overview of the field would be difficult and highly time consuming.
 But with computer assisted methods, including scientometrics and computational linguistics, a comprehensive evidence map can be developed more quickly and subsequently built upon as a community effort.
 In doing so, we substantiate claims of a North/South bias in cases with a comprehensive sample of the literature 63, while going further to identify patterns of research that favour large cities and overworked topics (such as emissions accounting in Asia), to the detriment of others (current and future urban form in Africa).

 These issues require a shift in focus, including a diversification of contexts and topics.
 Locating research efforts, stakeholder engagement and policy advocacy in growing cities and developing regions will be instrumental to avoiding lock-in and realising compact, low-carbon urban forms that can tackle the coming mitigation challenge 12,37,64.
 Doing so would resonate with calls to develop global urban solutions and ‘leave no city behind’ in scientific assessments 1,2,60,65.
+Journal editors, funding bodies and assessment processes all have an important role in generating demand for more cases in small and medium sized cities in Africa and Asia.

 More attention should be given to learning from case studies.
 Some opportunities have yet to be fully realised, particularly in the area of evidence synthesis.
 In this regard, inspiration might be drawn from other fields of scientific inquiry, where large case literatures exist and challenges of aggregation are common, such as in urban adaptation research 66 and land-use science 67.
 Our analysis reveals that juxtaposing evidence synthesis with quantitative city typologies can be a productive way forward to bring quantitative and qualitative research on cities and climate change solutions together.
 Aggregating cases and their insights to the level of urban typologies has already started in the grey literature, but remains undeveloped in peer-reviewed work and assessments.
 Above all, a culture of learning and synthesis is called for: from investigating unknown contexts, to making individual case studies available for systematic reviews, to increased ambition in comparative research, to more comprehensive reviews of the case study literature.
 These are public goods that require significant investments in time and effort.
 But for a truly synthetic global urban science, no case study should be left behind.